 Sandringham Palace(23 miles)

 Sandringham House has been a royal residence since 1863 when Edward IV made it his home.
 However, the current palace dates from 1870.
+It was traditionally where the late Queen would spend Christmas with the family.

 The palace is much more homely than might be expected, whilst still maintaining an impressive sense of grandeur.